kubernetes/community/contributors/design-proposals/statefulset-update.md

 its target state, while respecting its guarantees and allowing for rolling updates back and forward.

-1. If the StatefulSet's `.Spec.TemplateRevision` is nil, then the cluster has been upgraded from a version that does not support StatefulSet update to a version that does.
+1. If the StatefulSet's `.Spec.TemplateGeneration` is nil, then the cluster has been upgraded from a version that does not support StatefulSet update to a version that does.
-    1. In this case the `.Spec.Template` is the current revision, and no Pods in the StatefulSet should be labeled with a `StatefulSetPodTemplateRevision` label.
+    1. In this case the `.Spec.Template` is the current revision, and no Pods in the StatefulSet should be labeled with a `StatefulSetPodTemplateGeneration` label.
     1. The StatefulSet will initialize its revision history on the first update to its `.Spec.Template`.
-1. If the StatefulSet's `.Spec.TemplateRevision` is equal to its `.Status.TemplateRevision`, then there is no update in progress and all Pods will be created from the PodTemplate matching this revision.
+1. If the StatefulSet's `.Spec.TemplateGeneration` is equal to its `.Status.TemplateGeneration`, then there is no update in progress and all Pods will be created from the PodTemplate matching this revision.
-1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, then it was previously created from the PodTemplate matching the StatefulSet's `.Status.TemplateRevision`, and it will be recreated from this PodTemplate.
+1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, then it was previously created from the PodTemplate matching the StatefulSet's `.Status.TemplateGeneration`, and it will be recreated from this PodTemplate.
-1. If the Pod's ordinal is in the sequence `[.Spec.Replicas-.Status.UpdatedReplicas,.Spec.Replicas)`, then it was previously created from the PodTemplate matching the StatefulSet's, `.Status.TargetTemplateRevision`, and it will be recreated from this PodTemplate.
+1. If the Pod's ordinal is in the sequence `[.Spec.Replicas-.Status.UpdatedReplicas,.Spec.Replicas)`, then it was previously created from the PodTemplate matching the StatefulSet's, `.Status.TargetTemplateGeneration`, and it will be recreated from this PodTemplate.
-1. If the ordinal does not meet either of the prior two conditions, and if ordinal is in the sequence `[0, .Spec.RevisionPartition)`, it will be created from the PodTemplate matching the StatefulSet's `.Status.TemplateRevision`.
+1. If the ordinal does not meet either of the prior two conditions, and if ordinal is in the sequence `[0, .Spec.GenerationPartition)`, it will be created from the PodTemplate matching the StatefulSet's `.Status.TemplateGeneration`.
-1. Otherwise, the Pod is created from the PodTemplate matching the StatefulSet's `.Status.TargetTemplateRevision`.
+1. Otherwise, the Pod is created from the PodTemplate matching the StatefulSet's `.Status.TargetTemplateGeneration`.

 ### Update Completion
 A StatefulSet update is complete when the following conditions are met.

 1. All Pods with ordinals in the sequence `[0,.Spec.Replicas)` have a Status of Running and a Ready Condition.
-1. The StatefulSet's `.Spec.RevisionPartition` is equal to `0`.
+1. The StatefulSet's `.Spec.GenerationPartition` is equal to `0`.
-1. All Pods in the StatefulSet are labeled with a `StatefulSetTemplateRevisionLabel` equal to the StatefulSet's `.Status.TargetTemplateRevision` (This implies they have been created from the PodTemplate at that revision).
+1. All Pods in the StatefulSet are labeled with a `StatefulSetTemplateGenerationLabel` equal to the StatefulSet's `.Status.TargetTemplateGeneration` (This implies they have been created from the PodTemplate at that revision).

 When a StatefulSet update is complete, the controller will signal completion by doing the following.

-1. The controller will set the StatefulSet's `.Status.TemplateRevision` to its `.Status.TargetTemplateRevision`.
+1. The controller will set the StatefulSet's `.Status.TemplateGeneration` to its `.Status.TargetTemplateGeneration`.
 1. The controller will set the StatefulSet's `Status.CurrentReplicas` to its `Status.UpdatedReplicas`.
 1. The controller will set the StatefulSet's `Status.UpdatedReplicas` to 0.